Contents

 This reads as: “Generate a sawtooth at 220 Hz, pipe it through a lowpass filter at 800 Hz, then pipe to the output.”

-Why Pipes?
+Why pipes?

 Pipes make signal flow explicit and readable: